mikim83/mercurial_to_jira_hook/README.md

 This Mercurial hook adds comments extracted from commits to jira issues based on branch name.

-Features:
+Features
 ------------
 1. Checks the newly created branch name against Jira server.
 If doesn't exitst, it blocks the push.
 2. When pushing code, it checks the branch name againts Jira server.
 If the branch name doesn't have a valid Jira issue, the push is blocked.
-	3. Admin list of users that can create branches with any name (usefull for merging in default)
+3. Admin list of users that can create branches with any name (usefull for merging in default).

 Pre-requisites